 The NWCA examines the chemical, physical, and biological integrity of wetlands.
 Survey indicators include wetland vegetation, hydrologic conditions, physical and chemical soil parameters, and chemical and biological water characteristics.
 Our sampling efforts were focused on estuarine wetlands (salt marshes).
 The surveys were facilitated by researchers at UF Milton, including project lead Dr. Matt Deitch and botanist expert Dr. Debbie Miller.

 Originally, statewide surveys would only have included four sites in the Pensacola and Perdidio Bays Watershed.
 Through Florida legislative state appropriations funding, the Estuary Program was able to fund sampling and expand coverage to a total of 30 sites.
-This intensification allows for more coverage of both bay systems, laying the foundation for the program’s State of the Bays Report and Comprehensive Monitoring Program, which will be part of our first Comprehensive Conservation & Management Plan (CCMP).
-Stay tuned for the State of the Bays Report reveal around August 2022!
+This intensification allows for more coverage of both bay systems, laying the foundation for the program’s State of the Bays Report and Comprehensive Monitoring Program.

 For more information, visit https://www.epa.gov/national-aquatic-resource-surveys/what-national-wetland-condition-assessment